wimblerobotics/Robotics_Book/book/chapters/creating_a_custom_behavior.md

 The argument will be populated with a factory constructor object by the Behavior Tree framework.

 The `BT_REGISTER_NODES` macro is filled in with a block of code that registers the `BlinkLight` class with the factory object.
-The `registerNodeType` method is templatized on the type of the node to register, which is `custom_behaviors::BlinkLight` in this case and the argument to the call gives the name of the node as it will appear in the XML file.
+The `registerNodeType` method is templatized on the type of the node to register, which is `custom_behaviors::BlinkLight` in this case, and the argument to the call gives the name of the node as it will appear in the XML file.
 The macro creates a bit of magic code that gets executed when the class gets loaded into memory.